gazebosim/gz-sim/tutorials/video_recorder.md

 ## Using the video recorder plugin

-Ignition Gazebo offers a video recorder tool for recording videos from the 3D Scene.
-The tool is available as a GUI plugin.
+Ignition Gazebo offers a video recorder tool for recording videos from the 3D scene.
+The recorder tool is available as a GUI plugin.
 To open this plugin, first launch Ignition Gazebo and select the ellipsis menu on top right (3 dots menu), and scroll down to find the `Video Recorder` option.
 Click on the plugin to open the Video Recorder tool.
 Alternatively, launch the demo world in Ignition Gazebo that already has this plugin included in the GUI.

 ```
 ign gazebo -v 4 video_record_dbl_pendulum.sdf